 Next up was the Czech cup in Prague.
 As opposed to Graz, I would feel a little more at home this time with a few Aussies also taking to the start line.
 The course was a bit like the national champs course in Bright, with a lot of variation packed into the short circuit from short grassy climbs to steep loose downhills.
 It was awesome to see Bec Henderson and Peta Mullens go 1st and 3rd respectively before the elite men’s race, and before I knew it, it was time to get on the start line myself.

 For Australia we had Dan McConnell in the Elites and Jack Lavis and myself in U23.
 With both classes starting in the same race it meant close to 70 riders would need to fit themselves into a largely singletrack course.
 The first lap was frenetic and I expended a lot of energy trying to firstly move up the field and then just hold position.
 The end of my second lap was a bit of a disaster with a crash before the main technical section of the course.
 I learnt after the race that the section took out a few riders, most notably Olympic champion Jaroslav Kulhavy!
-It took my almost a lap to start going fast again after the fast start and crash knocking me around a bit.
+It took my almost a lap to start going fast again.
 The rest of the race went by quickly, with the course and competition continuing to hold the adrenaline high.
 At the end I learned I had raced to 12th in U23 and 38th overall.
 Better yet I had bettered my previous best average power!

 Tough race in Prague today.
 Big improvement from last week with 12th in U23 and 38th overall.
 From what I can tell I was one place from UCI points! 😱 Raced for pop today, who sadly passed away earlier in the week 😇 🙏 🚒 📷: @bikejarrod (thanks!) @marathonmtb #gopro #bianchi #celeste #maxxis #maxxistires A photo posted by Sebastian Jayne (@seb_jayne) on